intercom/intercom-android/README.md

 }
 ```

-## Example App
+## Sample Apps
-An example app is provided [here](https://github.com/intercom/intercom-android/tree/master/samples) that shows a basic Android app integration with Intercom.
+A project with some basic examlpe integrations is provided [here](https://github.com/intercom/intercom-android/tree/master/samples).

 ## Setup and Configuration